Calculate least-cost sample sizes for 2-stage surveys for demonstrating disease freedom,

 disease if it is present at the specified design prevalences;

-- the maximum sample size to be tested per herd; and
+- the maximum sample size to be tested per clusters; and

-- The number of herds in the population OR the maximum number of herds
+- The number of clusters in the population OR the maximum number of clusters

 to be tested.